 The Balinese Art of Surfing

 I first met Nyoman at Kim Bradley’s house.
 He was painting some surfboards in Bradley’s garage/shaping bay.
 I was immediately struck by the raw vitality of his work – it seemed to jump right out at you.
-For anyone who’s actually attempted it… they’d know painting on foam isn’t easy.
+For anyone who’s actually attempted it, they’d know painting on foam isn’t easy.
 Nyoman is one of the few Balinese (I know of) who’s truly mastered the technique.
-Since those early days up at Kim’s house… Nyoman’s work has really developed into something interesting… into a modern expression of ancient tradition.
+Since those early days up at Kim’s house, Nyoman’s work has really developed into something interesting – a true contemporary expression of ancient tradition.

-When considering Nyoman’s work… one can see a deep-rooted sense of the Balinese spirit… blended with a clear understanding of the now.
-There’s a definite ‘Neo traditionalist’ approach to his art.
-While drawing on themes from sacred Balinese myths…. he is completely unafraid to mix it up with common popular culture.
-Just in the way the Balinese artists of the 1930′s and 1940′s were influenced by the European modernists like Walter Spies… Nyoman’s work also draws on contemporary influence – in this case with the internet.
-Nyoman he confessed he develops ideas from stuff he’s seen on ‘You Tube’.
+When considering Nyoman’s work… one can see this deep-rooted sense of the Balinese spirit, blended with a clear understanding of the ‘now’.
+While drawing on themes from sacred Balinese myths, Nyoman also mixes it up with common popular culture.
+Just in the way the Balinese artists of the 1930’s and 1940’s were influenced by the European modernists like Walter Spies… Nyoman’s work also draws on contemporary influence – in this case its from the internet.
+Nyoman he confessed he develops many ideas from stuff he’s seen on ‘You Tube’.

-For many years I’ve wanted Nyoman’s art on a board… but the timing was never quite right.
-Either he wasn’t around.. or leaving a blank lying about just wasn’t desirable.
-But finally it happened.. and not only is Nyoman adorning my latest weapon… but it’s also a custom shape by the ‘Captain’ himself.
-Surfing this new joy will definitely be a frightening prospect.
-With such legendary hands having played a part… extreme care will be required when traversing all those tropical reefs.
+I’ve always wanted some of Nyoman’s art on a board but unfortunately the timing was never quite right.
+But recently it all came together; and not only is Nyoman adorning my latest weapon, but it’s also a custom shape by the ‘Captain’ (aka Doris).
+Surfing this new creation will certainly be a precarious prospect.
+With such legendary hands having played a part, extreme care will be required traversing all those tropical reefs.

 The last week I hung out with Nyoman while he worked on the board.
 Here’s some of our conversations…